Samford Debate Institute

 That being said, I'll vote aff on terminal defense.
 This oftentimes seems to be that the aff wins a we meet arg.
 I'm more persuaded by terminal defense in topicality debates the more generic the neg impact argument is.

-Kritiks: This is probably my longest section because I seem to judge primarily clash debates.
+Kritiks: This is my longest section because I seem to judge primarily clash debates.

 I like Ks that care about people and things.
 I'm fundamentally optimistic about the world and want to believe that things can and are getting better.
 I certainly believe that things are still terrible for millions and millions of beings, but it's hard to convince me that every single thing in the world is so absolutely screwed that we should do nothing.
 It's not impossible, but if I vote for you on this arg, I will feel terrible in the core of my being.

 I also like Ks that interact with the affirmative.
-If you can copy paste your 6 minute 2NC overview (by the way, 6 minute 2NC overviews are a great way to get terrible speaker points in front of me because I really don't like overviews and really like line by line) and read it against any policy aff on the topic, don't pref me.
+If you can copy paste your 6 minute 2NC overview (by the way, 6 minute 2NC overviews are a great way to get terrible speaker points in front of me-- overviews are actively bad for debate and you will not change my mind) and read it against any policy aff on the topic, don't pref me.
 In other words, I want your links to primarily be about the result of the aff as opposed to just the reading of the aff.
-Thus, for example, fiat bad links are generally pretty easily beaten in front of me, but reasons why x policy should not occur are much more persuasive in my mind.
-It's literally just like in a policy debate-- if you were to read a link card on politics to the topic, you're much less likely to win the link than if you were to read a link to the action of the aff.
+Thus, for example, fiat bad links are pretty easily beaten in front of me, but reasons why x policy should not occur are much more persuasive.
+It's just like in a policy debate-- if you were to read a link card on politics to the topic, you're much less likely to win the link than if you were to read a link to the action of the aff.
 Don't just explain your theory of how power works, explain how the aff is bad according to your theory of power.

-I consistently find myself almost entirely ignoring the framework debate when judging a plan-based aff versus a K. This is because I fundamentally believe that I should weigh the aff & that the neg should get access to a K. I’m thus likely to subconsciously reinterpret your args as just “weigh the aff against the K.” For example-- if you say something like "the aff has to prove that their presentation of the 1AC is ethical", I think the way they do that is by me weighing the implications of the 1AC versus the implications of your criticism.
+I consistently find myself almost entirely ignoring the framework debate when judging a plan-based aff versus a K. I fundamentally believe I should weigh the aff & the neg should get access to a K. I’m likely to subconsciously reinterpret your args as just “weigh the aff against the K.” For example-- if you say something like "the aff has to prove that their presentation of the 1AC is ethical", I think the way they do that is by me weighing the implications of the 1AC versus the implications of your criticism.
 Thus, when evaluating the debate through this framework, I'm likely to evaluate the merits of the 1AC versus the K (in other words, if you prove that the implementation of the 1AC is unethical then I vote for you, if you don't prove that it's unethical than I vote aff).
+I also start from the question "what does the action of the aff solve versus what does the action of the neg solve?" regardless of any framework arguments, so I don't even evaluate framework args first (which should also tell you how unpersuasive this style of argument is for me).
 Teams really should spend less time on framework in front of me and more time winning the substance of their arguments.
 This also means that hardline “you don’t get a K” and “don’t weigh the aff against the K” style interps are completely unpersuasive to me.
 This also means that the role of the ballot is only ever to vote for whoever did the better debating.
 I will not deviate from this role of the ballot, so, again, don't waste your time even saying the words "the role of the ballot is x" in front of me.

 Speaking of things that you shouldn’t waste your time saying, “perms are a negative argument” and “method v method debate means no perms” are both not arguments.
 I will not write these words on my flow and you will not change my mind.